blade-sensei/learning/writing/git-clean.md

 - we have branche B pulled from dev branch
-- dev branch keep moving, meanwhile you work on feature
+- dev branch keeps moving, meanwhile you work on feature
-- now you finished and you will merge
+- now you finished & you will merge
-- you fix conflicts..
+- you fix conflicts
 - now it's merge
-- **the problem start here**
+- **the problem start here**  ⚠️

 Even if you fixed conflicts you don't even know if the merged (dev branch) is working, but this is to late, you have already mixed the 2 branches.

-Ok now you test, there is some bugs... you will revert ?
-Revert but you will create another commit on dev..
-SO you are polluting  the branch with unecessary commits and potentially creating bugs if you don't see/test before.
+Ok There is some bugs?
+I can revert BUT you will create another commit on dev..
+SO you are **polluting** the branch with **unecessary commits** and potentially creating bugs if you don't see/test before.

 Linar history works well to me, this one solution.

+🤔 Do i really **need** to see **old branches** ?
+Maybe not it depends

 ----